soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 Your organization must have Microsoft 365 Enterprise E3 or E5 to get the new Microsoft 365 security center and the new Microsoft 365 compliance center.

-In addition, you must be assigned the Global Administrator, Compliance Administrator, Security Administrator, or Security Reader role in Azure Active Directory in order to access the new Microsoft 365 security center or the new Microsoft 365 compliance center.
+In addition, users must be assigned the Global Administrator, Compliance Administrator, Security Administrator, or Security Reader role in Azure Active Directory in order to access the new Microsoft 365 security center or the new Microsoft 365 compliance center.

 - A Global Administrator can access both the security center and the compliance center